BjornWilliams/DocsVersaTul/docs/source/pipeline-infrastructure.rst

 Installation
 ------------

-To use VersaTul Caching, first install it using nuget:
+To use VersaTul Pipeline Infrastructure, first install it using nuget:

 .. code-block:: console